aarushjain094/nz-projectmgmt/README.md

 - Sessions are persisted to `DATA_DIR/sessions.json`, so normal restarts do not sign everyone out.
 - Database writes are atomic and create rolling backups under `DATA_DIR/backups`.
 - On startup, the server will recover `db.json` from the newest valid same-volume backup if the primary file is corrupt.

-## Fly Notes

-These changes are designed to avoid extra Fly cost:

-- No new volumes
-- No managed database
-- No object storage
-- No extra always-on machines

 Operational limits: